 Fed up with the poor and inhumane conditions, the Avengers, a group of 20 inmates began a riot in the mess hall.
 Captain Glassock, a kitchen staffer, and five officers were captured, handcuffed, and held hostage.
 Fortunately, the two-day riot ended with a few hostages injured, but not mortally wounded while three inmates perished.
 Until the day the penitentiary officially closed its doors it would see multiple escape attempts and riots.

 Hauntings of West Virginia Penitentiary

 The West Virginia Penitentiary, also known as Moundsville, housed prisoners until 1995.
 Claims that the penitentiary was haunted began as early as the 1930s and have not stopped since.
-According to local legend, the site of the penitentiary was at one time sacred Native American burial ground.
+According to local legend, the site of the penitentiary was at one time a sacred Native American burial ground.
 There are those that believe the cursed land plays a role in the tremendous amount of paranormal activity that occurs at the location.
 Despite the land being blessed, there are those that feel the curse lingers.
 Leading many to believe it’s one of not THE most haunted prison in America.

 Today it is possible to take tours of the most haunted places in West Virginia.
 It is also possible to stay overnight in different areas of the prison if groups or individuals are interested in conducting their own paranormal investigation.